-- 1. To create and maintain a high quality education for students. - 2 To teach students to develop an analytical ability to solve problems using mathematics, and computer and information sciences in a socially responsible way, so that they may continue to apply their knowledge as technology evolves. - 3.
-To offer up-to-date technology and laboratory experiences, so students will have technological skills that are current in the workplace. - 4 To encourage faculty professional development, so that faculty members remain current in their field. - 5.
-To support faculty and students in scholarly activities.
+- A. To create and maintain a high-quality education for students. - B. To teach students to develop an analytical ability to solve problems using mathematics, and computer and information sciences in a socially responsible way, so that they may continue to apply their knowledge as technology evolves. - C. To offer up-to-date technology and laboratory experiences, so students will have technological skills that are current in the workplace. - D. To encourage faculty professional development, so that faculty members remain current in their field. - E. To support faculty and students in scholarly activities.

-Departmental Requirements
+Departmental Requirements:

-- 1. Complete a minimum of 120 credit hours, including all general education requirements, with a minimum cumulative G.P.A. of 2.0 - 2 Complete all major courses with a minimum grade of "C" - 3.
+- 1. Complete a minimum of 120 credit hours, including all general education requirements, with a minimum cumulative G.P.A. of 2.0 - 2 Complete all major courses with a minimum grade of "C". - 3.
 Complete all course requirements and credit hours specified by the degree program - 4.
 Successfully complete a senior project.

-COMPUTER SCIENCE
+Bachelor of Science in COMPUTER SCIENCE